Installing k0rdent Observability and FinOps#

 to find instructions on how to create a secret.

-For example the external-dns-openstack-credentials
+For example the external-dns-openstack-credentials could be created

 by applying the external-dns-openstack-webhook docs.